labmlai/labml/sphinx/source/tutorials/mnist_classification.rst

     if __name__ == '__main__':
         main()

-Note that in the above code snippet, We have declared an :py:class:`lab.experiment.pytorch.Experiment` and passed the writers, in this case, ``sqlite`` and ``tensorboard``.
+Note that in the above code snippet, We have declared an :py:class:`lab.experiment.pytorch.Experiment` and passed the ``writers``, in this case, ``sqlite`` and ``tensorboard``.
 By default Lab'll writes every log to the console.
-Moreover, you can pass the order of calculating configs by passing a list of the order in :py:func:`lab.experiment.Experiment.calc_configs`.
+Moreover, you can pass the order of calculating ``configs`` by passing a list of the order in :py:func:`lab.experiment.Experiment.calc_configs`.

 Hyper-parameter Tuning
 ======================